Working Capital to Debt Ratio

 Because inventory is not generally as liquid as cash and accounts receivable, if a company is inventory-heavy, and has a slow turnover rate, its ability to use its working capital to quickly pay off debt will be both exaggerated and unrealistic.

-You may also find it useful to include only a firm’s short-term debt in the working capital to debt ratio calculation, since this would more accurately reflect the amount of immediate debt coming due.
+You may also find it useful to include only a firm’s short-term debt in the working capital to total debt ratio calculation, since this would more accurately reflect the amount of immediate debt coming due.